Diaphragm Muscle Exercise

-Diaphragm muscle exercise is a great way to improve your lung function and it is a part of important Deep breathing exercise, also have many health benefits and improve oxygen level in your Body.
-This exercise you should include in daily exercise program to improve your overall fitness level.
+Diaphragm muscle exercise is a great way to improve your lung function and it is a part of important Deep breathing exercises, also has many health benefits and improves oxygen levels in your Body.
+This exercise you should include in your daily exercise program to improve your overall fitness level.

 Introduction

-• This increases the volume of the cavity, which in turn lower the intrathoracic pressure allowing the lungs to expand and inspiration to occur.
+- This increases the volume of the cavity, which in turn lowers the intrathoracic pressure allowing the lungs to expand and inspiration to occur.

 Health benefits of Diaphragm muscle exercises: